Are There Home Remedies for Gout?

 - Take medications as prescribed.

-- While a joint is hot and swollen, you may want to use a cane or similar support to keep your weight off that joint.
+- While a joint is hot and swollen, one may want to use a cane or similar support to keep weight off that joint.

-- It may be helpful to keep the swollen joint elevated above your chest as much as possible.
+- It may be helpful to keep the swollen joint elevated above the chest as much as possible.

 - Ice packs can be helpful in relieving pain and reducing inflammation.